agnescameron/teaching-site/_posts/hunter/2020-02-10-any-requests.md

 *due {{page.assignment-due}}*<br>
 {{page.assignment}}

 Your webpage should experiment with how the data from the API is displayed.
 How are you expected to use this information?
 How does your page change when the data from the API changes?
+What kind of experience do you want to engender in the person seeing this webpage?

 ### readings
 {{page.readings}}